 You have to ask for an ATM card, they don't just happen as a standard process.
 ATM cards are processed in the bank and takes 3-4 days to be ready.
 ATM cards are not mailed.
 You must pick them up in person.
 This means waiting in line again for the new accounts person.
 Plan on an hour.

 Online access, at least for BCR, comes with a BINGO card.
 This is a card with labeled rows and columns such at A-4 and D-3.
 Each cell contains a number.
-Every time you log in, you will be prompted to enter the corresponding value of, for example, the A-4 cell.
+Every time you log in, you will be prompted to enter the number from three different cells.
 Simple, but what a great security measure !

 When it comes to banking, as with many other things in Costa Rica, use this information as a guideline so that you are as well prepared as possible, but your results may vary.
 Pura Vida :)